popstas/amocrm-to-planfix/README.md

 The application reads settings from `config.yml`.
 Override the location with the `CONFIG` environment variable.
 Each webhook entry may specify optional `tags`, `pipeline`, `project` and `leadSource` values which will be added to created tasks if they are not already set.
-For the `amocrm` webhook you can additionally define `projectByTag` and `projectByPipeline` to map specific tags or pipeline names to Planfix projects.
+For the `amocrm` webhook you can additionally define `projectByTag`, `projectByPipeline` and `projectByUtmMedium` to map specific tags, pipeline names or UTM mediums to Planfix projects.
 Matching is case‑insensitive and treats similar‑looking Latin and Cyrillic letters as the same.

-For Tilda webhooks you can define `tagByTitle` to add a tag when the form title contains a configured keyword, `tagByUtmSource` to map UTM sources to tags, and `projectByUtmSource` to map UTM sources to Planfix projects.
+For Tilda webhooks you can define `tagByTitle` to add a tag when the form title contains a configured keyword, `tagByUtmSource` to map UTM sources to tags, and `projectByUtmSource` or `projectByUtmMedium` to map UTM parameters to Planfix projects.

 Example: